Supported Self-Representation

 5. Escalate matters internally

-Writing a grievance lets your employer know that you are not planning to give up, so it’s another reason for them to offer you a settlement.
+Writing a grievance letter lets your employer know that you are not planning to give up, so it’s another reason for them to offer you a settlement.

-A DSAR is a request of all the information which your employer holds relating to you, including for example internal emails where they may have been bad mouthing you.
+Another effective method of encouraging your employer to enter into a settlement agreement with you is to raise a Data Subject Access Request (DSAR).
+A DSAR is basically a request of all the information which your employer holds relating to you, including for example internal emails where they may have been bad mouthing you.

 6. Escalate matters externally